cabforum/servercert/docs/BR.md

 The binding SHALL use a digital signature algorithm or a cryptographic hash algorithm at least as strong as that to be used in signing the certificate request.

-**Note:** Examples of Request Tokens include, but are not limited to:
+**Note**: Examples of Request Tokens include, but are not limited to:

   i. a hash of the public key; or ii. a hash of the Subject Public Key Info [X.509]; or